Membrane Roof Blisters: Causes, Prevention, and Repair

 - Store roofing materials inside or well-sealed with tarps

-- Verify that the substrate is dry after harsh weather or cleaning before the new roof is installed
+- Verify the substrate is dry after harsh weather or cleaning before the new roof is installed

-Another blister prevention tip is to make sure that your materials have firm contact between them for the adhesion to work properly.
+Another blister prevention tip is to make sure your materials have firm contact between them for the adhesion to work properly.

 - Install the insulation board snugly to substrate

 - Clean the work area of dust and other contaminants

 - Allow proper ventilation for the new roof system